microsoft/StoreBroker/CONTRIBUTING.md

 Refer to the [PSScriptAnalyzer documentation](https://github.com/PowerShell/PSScriptAnalyzer/) for more information on how to use that attribute, or look at other existing examples within this module.

+> Please ensure that your installation of PSScriptAnalyzer is up-to-date by running:
+> `Update-Module -Name PSScriptAnalyzer`
+> You should close and re-open your console window if the module was updated as a result of running
+> that command.

 ----------

 ### Visual Studio